patrickhaley/twilio-office-call-router/README.md

 # Twilio Scalable Office Call Forwarding

-This project provides a scalable, centralized system for forwarding calls from main Twilio numbers to various office locations, departments, or teams.
-It includes a dynamic "whisper message" that announces the call's context to the staff member before connecting the call.
+This project provides a scalable, centralized system for forwarding calls from main Twilio numbers to various office locations or departments.
+It includes a dynamic "whisper message" that announces the lead source to the office staff before connecting the call.

-The core benefit of this architecture is that adding, removing, or updating office phone numbers is done by editing a single data file and redeploying the service, requiring **no changes** to the Studio Flow logic.
+The core benefit of this architecture is that all routing logic and configuration is centralized.
+Adding or updating office phone numbers is done by editing a single data file, and the whisper message is managed in one place.

 ---

 ## Architecture Overview

-This system uses a combination of Twilio products to create a flexible and maintainable call routing engine.
+This system uses a combination of Twilio products to create a flexible call routing engine.

-1.  **Twilio Studio Flow:** A single, universal flow acts as the entry point for all incoming calls.
+1.  **Twilio Studio Flow:** A single, universal flow acts as the entry point.
 Its only job is to trigger the Twilio Function.
-2.  **Twilio Service (Functions & Assets):** A serverless service that bundles two key components:
+2.  **Twilio Service (Functions & Assets):** A serverless service that bundles the core components:
-    * **The Function:** A Node.js function containing the core routing logic.
+    * **The Function:** A Node.js function that reads the office data file, finds the correct destination, and generates TwiML instructions.
     * **The Asset:** A private JSON file (`office_data.json`) that acts as a directory, mapping Twilio numbers to their destinations.

-The workflow is as follows:
+    * **Environment Variables:** Securely stores configuration data, like the URL for the whisper message TwiML Bin.
-**Incoming Call** → **Studio Flow** → **Run Function** → **Read Private JSON Asset (within the same service)** → **Generate TwiML** → **Forward Call with Whisper**
+3.  **TwiML Bin:** Hosts the specific TwiML code for the whisper message that is played to your staff.

 ---